Limit laws on extremes of non-homogeneous Gaussian random fields: Preliminaries

 for $\beta<\alpha_{2}$ and $\alpha_{1}<\alpha_{2}$

 for $\beta=\alpha_{1}>\alpha_{2}$

 for $\beta<\alpha_{1}$ and $\alpha_{2}<\alpha_{1}$

-\ET This result is very powerful since it can be used to derive the exact tail asymptotic for many type of statistics, such as Shepp statistics for Gaussian processes, Brownian bridge and fBm, maximum loss and span of Gaussian processes, see Debicki et al. (2014) for details.
+\ET This result is very powerful since it can be used to derive the exact tail asymptotics for many type of statistics, such as Shepp statistics for Gaussian processes, Brownian bridge and fBm, maximum loss and span of Gaussian processes, see D\c{e}bicki et al. (2016) for details.

-In many applied fields, especially in statistics, the limit theorems (the Gumbel laws) for extremes of Gaussian processes and fields also play very important role.
-For example, Seleznjev (1991, 1996) and H\"{u}lser et al. (2003) using the Gumbel law for Gaussian processes to investigate the deviation processes of some piecewise linear interpolation problems; In nonparametric statistics, the absolute deviations of many types of density estimators obey the Gumbel law, see eg. Bickel and Rosenblatt (1973), Gin\'{e} et al. (2003) and Qiao and Polonik (2014).
-Kabluchko (2011) and Sharpnack and Arias-Castro (2014) derived the exact asymptotic for the scan statistics and fast alternatives by using the Gumbel law for Gaussian processes and fields.
-In statistics, there are also many confidence intervals and bands, which is constructed based on the Gumbel law of the estimators, since extremes themselves are also type of very important estimators, see for example Gin\'{e} and Nickl (2010).

-The studies on the Gumbel law for Gaussian processes have a long history and it can be dated back to Pickands (1969).
-For the stationary Gaussian case, it is well known (see e.g. Pickands 1969, Leadbetter et al. 1983), that (\ref{eq1.2}) and the Berman's condition